Summary of Daily Ranking Changes

 The horizontal line simply offers a reference point of the index level 30 days ago.

 The calculation for the ranking index does not consider all ranking changes equally:

 1. Ranking changes on the front pages are factored more strongly into the index trend than changes on pages further behind.

 Product A's ranking rises for Keyword X from position 10 to 5.
 The ranking therefore increases by +5.
 At the same time Product B's ranking falls from position 50 to 55, so that the ranking decreases by -5.
 Even though the total index change would be 0, the index trend will nonetheless show a minimal upwards movement, as a rise by 5 positions from 10 to 5 will lead to a larger visibility change than a loss by 5 positions when ranked 50.

 2. Changes leading to a ranking on a new page are factored more strongly into the index trend.

 If Product A's ranking rises from position 17 to 16 and therefore changes from page 2 to page 1, this will be factored more strongly into the index than a change from position 16 to 15 would have.
 This is because the visibility increases significantly more by appearing on page 1 compared to page 2, rather than than just moving a position on the same page.

 Observation of Individual Product Rankings

-If your ranking index has fallen strongly, it's probably worth going to "Rankings" and sorting the index collumn to see which products are affected the most:
+If your ranking index has fallen strongly, it is probably worth heading to "Rankings" and sorting the index column to see which products are affected the most: